mobbr/mobbr-api-v1/payments/README.md

 ##List unclaimed shares

 List the shares that are not yet claimed by their recipients and can still be reclaimed.
 Shares are unclaimed when paid to users that are not yet member of Mobbr.
+Once the users registers the shares are assigned to his/her account and can not longer be revoked.

 	GET	/api_v1/payments/unclaimed_shares